-A lifestyle that’s been quickly embraced by people in cities across the world, co-living is one answer to the issue of affordable housing.
-It’s also an ideal way to continue professional and personal growth outside of the workplace.
-At the heart of co-living is the mission to create a genuine community within a building that goes beyond being just neighbours.
+A lifestyle that’s been embraced across the world, co-living is one key solution to the affordable housing crisis.
+It’s also an ideal way to continue building personal growth outside of the workplace.
+At the heart of co-living is the mission to create a genuine community within a residential building that goes beyond being just neighbours.

-Forming close bonds with those around us can also improve our mental wellbeing.
-Many people are looking towards co-living arrangements, such as BTR (build-to-rent) and PBSA (Purpose Built Student Accommodation) schemes, so they don’t have to live in solitary.
+Forming close bonds with the people around us improves our mental wellbeing.
+Many people look towards co-living arrangements, such as BTR (build-to-rent) and PBSA (Purpose Built Student Accommodation) schemes, so they don’t have to live by themselves.

 To better understand the benefits co-living has on our mental health, we at LOFT have taken a closer look at how key demographics are taking advantage of BTR and PBSA properties to boost their wellbeing.